1. Investment Banking Analyst

 - Though students outside-top-20 MBA have less competitive advantages than highly achieving top 20 MBA students, they have certain chances of landing jobs at Bulge Brackets.
 Provided that you have strong finance-related work experience, and do a crazy amount of networking through LinkedIn or professional connection, you can stand a good chance of breaking into Bulge Brackets.
 In addition, you should consider Middle Market banks and Boutique banks since your chances there are higher.

 - Professionals with several years of relevant work experience in Big 4, Consulting, Valuation firms, etc can apply for associate roles and some customized professional programs.
 Over the past few years, Bulge Bracket banks have offered many slots to experienced professionals.
 A lot of recruiting programs and events are designed with the aim of diversifying the workforce.
 The programs vary from firm to firm.
 For example: Goldman Sachs has Neurodiversity Hiring Initiative, Career Pivots series for professionals who want to learn about the firm and get into the banking career.
 For this category, your chance will be more decent if you apply for associate roles at Middle Market banks and Boutique banks.
-The key to win a job at large banks is always sticking with having relatable practical work experience and an extensive network (embed a link to network products) with pro-investment bankers.
+The key to win a job at large banks is always sticking with having relatable practical work experience and an extensive network with pro-investment bankers.

 For a detailed assessment of your chance of getting into these Tier 1 & 2 division/ careers, leverage our Wall Street Career Tool.